wink-link/winklink-doc/docs/en/vrf.md

   function registerProvingKey(uint256 _fee, address _oracle, bytes calldata _publicProvingKey, bytes32 _jobID)
 ```

-`_fee` is the minimum JST token cost required for the registration node to generate random numbers,
+`_fee` is the minimum WIN token cost required for the registration node to generate random numbers,
-`_oracle` is the address of the registered node, which is used to receive the JST token paid by DAPP ,
+`_oracle` is the address of the registered node, which is used to receive the WIN token paid by DAPP ,
 `_publicProvingKey` is the public key used by the registration node to generate random numbers, that is, x||y,
 `_jobID` is the jobID of VRF service of the node.